 around.
 Oh boy.
 World of pain.

 The biggest problem I had as a guy who tried to learn the stuff was the pure amount of idiots in the Android developer scene.
 Or to be fair: the amount of idiots posting their so called solutions on StackOverflow.
-If you search for Objective-C or Ruby stuff, you have a few morons that post worst practices.
-But compared to the huge amount of morons posting in the Android world I am living in a pretty nice place .
+If you search for Objective-C or Ruby stuff, you have a few idiots that post worst practices.
+But compared to the huge amount of idiots posting in the Android world I am living in a pretty nice place .

 In the end I managed to create an app that was decent enough to show it on the IFA.
 Go see it on the Samsung booth .
 Basically it is an remote for your putpat.tv app on the Samsung TV.
 Developing the communication between the tv and the android app was really easy and I hope we will transform that into a full app in the near future.